Free Draft-and-Verification: Toward Lossless Parallel Decoding for Diffusion Large Language Models: Abstract

 \section{Abstract}

 Diffusion Large Language Models (DLLMs) have emerged as a new paradigm of language modeling beyond autoregressive next-token prediction.
-Thanks to their bidirectional attention mechanism, DLLMs are more capable of capturing the connection of context, and thus show unique advantages in challenges like the famous "reversal curse" or learning under data-constrained scenarios.
-In addition, taking advantage of their inherent modeling foundations, DLLMs have the great potential of efficient inference with parallel decoding algorithms, which enable multi-token prediction per step.
+Taking advantage of their inherent modeling foundations, DLLMs have the great potential of efficient inference with parallel decoding algorithms, which enable multi-token prediction.
 However, the high generation quality often requires the number of decoding steps equal to the sequence length, which performs a one-token-per-step decoding, and existing parallel decoding algorithms, which yield suboptimal decoding paths, bring inference speedup at the cost of non-negligible performance degradation.
 To overcome this challenge, we introduce \textbf{Free} \textbf{D}raft-\textbf{a}nd-\textbf{Ve}rification (\textbf{\freedave}), a novel fast decoding algorithm tailored for DLLMs that achieves lossless parallel decoding without any model modification or extra modules.
-Specifically, we propose an algorithm of parallel-decoded candidate generation and verification, which is theoretically guaranteed to use the fewest model forward calls to reproduce the same sequence generated by static decoding when enough computation and memory budget is provided.
-By extensive evaluations on math reasoning and code generation benchmarks across different DLLMs, \freedave~is proven to boost the inference throughput up to $3.78\times$ without performance degradation.
+Specifically, we propose an algorithm of parallel-decoded candidate generation and verification, which is theoretically guaranteed to use the fewest model forward calls to reproduce the same sequence generated by one-token-per-step decoding.
+By extensive evaluations on math reasoning and code generation benchmarks across different DLLMs, \freedave~is proven to accelerate the inference up to $2.83\times$ without performance degradation.